12 U.S.C 90, 265-266, 1767, 1789a, and 31 U.S.C 3301-3303, 3720.

-Contingency Mail In Treasury General Account (CMITGA)—An over the counter Treasury’s General Account (TGA) program administered by a commercial bank to provide Federal agencies with a contingency mail solution to their standard OTCnet deposit reporting process (see OTCnet definition below).
+Contingency Mail In Treasury General Account (CMITGA)—An over the counter Treasury’s General Account (TGA) program that allows federal agencies to mail in an Over-the-Counter Application Network (OTCnet) deposit to the MITGA bank during a contingency situation when access to the federal agency participating TGA branch location is unavailable (see OTCnet definition below).

 Financial Institution (FI)—A commercial bank authorized to accept TGA deposits.

-Mail In Treasury General Account (MITGA)—An over the counter TGA deposit mail program administered by a commercial bank.
-This program allows Federal agencies to mail TGA deposits when access to a local FI is unavailable.
+Mail In Treasury General Account (MITGA)—An over the counter Treasury General Account (TGA) deposit mail program that allows federal agencies to mail TGA deposits when access to a local FI is unavailable.

 OTCnet Deposit Ticket—An OTCnet-generated report that is presented to FIs, along with the TGA deposits by an agency depositor.

 OTCnet Deposit Reporting—A component of OTCnet which enables federal agencies to create an electronic deposit ticket for cash and checks taken to a local Treasury General Account (TGA) FI or mail in TGA bank.